adrianjoiner/fairchild-sensor-tests/README.md

 Pinned and referenced in the platformio.ini file
 - Adafruit GFX Library@1.4.7
 - Adafruit BMP280@1.0.2
+- Adafruit Unified Sensor@1.0.3

 ## libraries - 3rd Party
 Download the zip and copy to the libs folder.
-Decided to do this and not use git submodlues as gives more flexability if anyof them need changing for own needs
+Decided to do this and not use git submodlues as gives more flexability if any of them need changing
 [MPU9250](https://github.com/bolderflight/MPU9250)
 [Ported Adafruit PCD8544 - Nokia 5110](https://github.com/KenjutsuGH/Adafruit-PCD8544-Nokia-5110-LCD-library)
 [Roger clarks Adafruit_STM32](https://github.com/rogerclarkmelbourne/Arduino_STM32.git)